josejalvarezm/cv-ai-agent/gcp-blog/02-event-driven-architecture.md

 **Don't use it for:**

-- ✗ Simple CRUD applications
+- **✗ Simple CRUD apps**
-- ✗ Real-time collaboration (Google Docs-style)
+  If it’s a single database with straightforward operations, event‑driven adds unnecessary complexity.
+- **✗ Real‑time collaboration**
+  If you need ultra‑low latency and strict ordering (e.g., Google Docs‑style), synchronous or CRDT‑based approaches are better.
-- ✗ Strong consistency requirements (financial transactions)
+- **✗ Strong consistency core paths**
+  For atomic correctness (e.g., financial transactions), use synchronous transactions; keep events for side effects.
-- ✗ Prototypes and MVPs (start simple, refactor later)
+- **✗ Prototypes and MVPs**
+  When speed of delivery matters more than resilience, start simple and refactor later.
+- **✗ Limited team experience**
+  Without solid foundations in retries, idempotency, and observability, event‑driven may introduce operational risk.

+Real‑time collaboration (Google Docs‑style) → If ultra‑low latency and strict ordering are required, direct synchronous or CRDT‑based approaches are better.

+Strong consistency requirements (financial transactions) → If correctness must be immediate and atomic, use synchronous transactions for the critical path, and event‑driven only for side effects.

+Prototypes and MVPs → If speed of delivery matters more than resilience, start simple with synchronous calls, then refactor to event‑driven later.

-- ✗ Teams without distributed systems experience
+Teams without distributed systems experience → If your team isn’t familiar with retries, idempotency, and correlation IDs, event‑driven may introduce operational risk.

 ---